 Like many countries, South Korea has a transport card, making it an easy way to use the public transport network so you can see the sights without the need to fumble for change.
-T-Money is a touch 'n' go, rechargeable card which can be used with trains, subways, taxis and buses.
+T-Money is a touch 'n' go, rechargeable card which can be used with trains, subways, taxis, and buses.

 Some vending machines will also let you use your T-Money card to purchase items.

-The cards are found at convenience stores or subway stations; where you can purchase one for as little as for 2500 - 4000 KRW (US$2-4).
+The cards are found at convenience stores or subway stations; where you can purchase one for as little as for 2500 - 4000 KRW (US $2 – 4).

 Trains are a great way to get around and in between cities without the hassle of being stuck in traffic.
 South Korea's subway system is efficient, cheap, safe and clean; music to any traveler's ears and with the added bonus of signage in both English and Korean.

-Six major cities have their own subway system: Seoul, Busan, Daejeon, Daegu, Gwangju and Incheon.
-It's a good idea to avoid rush hour in the morning and afternoon if you can, unless you don't mind your personal space being invaded.
+Six major cities have their own subway system: Seoul, Busan, Daejeon, Daegu, Gwangju, and Incheon.
+It's a good idea to avoid rush hour in the morning and afternoon if you can unless you don't mind your personal space being invaded.

 Buses service all corners of South Korea and there is a service for everyone.
 They leave frequently between major cities and towns, with hourly services to more outer urban areas and rural locations.
-The buses in the urban centres don't tend to stick to a timetable as they are at the mercy of the traffic however they do have onboard staff so you can make sure you're taking the bus to the right destination and avoid the risk of accidently boarding the wrong one.
+The buses in the urban centers don't tend to stick to a timetable as they are at the mercy of the traffic however they do have onboard staff so you can make sure you're taking the bus to the right destination and avoid the risk of accidentally boarding the wrong one.
 Thankfully, the expressways around major cities have a bus lane, reducing the chance of being stuck in traffic and wasting your day away.

 The buses also do not have toilets onboard so use the bathroom before boarding.
 Long journeys will have rest stops thankfully so you don't have to be preoccupied with that desperate need for the toilet the entire ride.